-Both the Wildlife and Countryside Act and the Wildlife (Northern Ireland) Order contain a list (Schedule 8) of endangered plants, which are protected against intentional picking, uprooting, and destruction (unless a licence is obtained from the relevant authorities, or the damage is a result of a lawful activity and could not reasonably have been avoided).
+Both the Wildlife and Countryside Act, and the Wildlife (Northern Ireland) Order contain a list (Schedule 8) of plants, which are specially protected against intentional picking, uprooting, and destruction (unless a licence is obtained from the relevant authorities, or the damage is a result of a lawful activity and could not reasonably have been avoided).
 These plants are also protected against sale.
-In addition, there are two species (native Bluebell in Britain and Primrose in Northern Ireland), that are listed for protection only against sale.
-Schedule 8 of the Wildlife and Countryside Act is revised every five years and the last review where significant changes were made was in 2009.
+In addition, there are two species (native Bluebell in Britain and Primrose in Northern Ireland) that are listed for protection only against sale.
+All parts of the plant are protected, including seeds and spores.
+Schedule 8 of the Wildlife and Countryside Act is reviewed every five years.